Skip to Content

 Top Tips for a HUGE tomato harvest!

-5) Add a fish.
-Many gardeners swear by adding a whole fish or fish heads just underneath your tomato trench (be sure to bury deep enough so they won’t be dug up by local wildlife!).
-Fish have been used for centuries as a natural fertilizer.
-Folklore holds this is a tip the Native Americans taught the Pilgrims when they first arrived in America.
-As the fish decays, nitrogen, phosphorus and other minerals are leeched into the soil, feeding the plant.
+As the fish decays, nitrogen, phosphorus, and other minerals are leeched into the soil, feeding the plant.
 A call to your local fish market will likely yield you a bag full of fish heads for free.
 I am a bit squeamish about the fish eyes staring up at me, so I opt for liquid fish fertilizer.
-Not as cheap or as good as the real thing, but easier for me!
-Simply follow the instruction for dilution on the bottle and water after planting.
+Not as cheap or as good as the real thing, but easier!
+Simply follow the instructions for dilution on the bottle and water after planting.
 Not just for tomatoes, your entire vegetable garden will love this natural fertilizer!

-5) Water deeply a few times per week.
-It is better to have a deep watering a few times per week over a light watering daily.
+It is better to have a deep watering a few times per week rather than a light watering daily.
 In the heat of summer, a deep soaking 3-4 times per week is perfect.
-If possible, water directly to the roots, avoiding getting the leaves wet (wet leaves can encourage bacterial growth).
-Soaker hoses are ideal for tomatoes because they deliver water right to the roots without throwing water around.
-Be consistent with your watering.
-Most tomato issues are stemmed from watering habits.
-Blossom end rot (black rotting marks on the bottom of fruit), cracks/splits in the skin, stunted fruit size and root rot can all be traced back to over, under, or inconsistent watering.
+If possible, water directly to the roots, avoiding getting the leaves wet.
+Wet leaves can encourage bacterial growth.
+Soaker hoses are ideal for tomatoes because they deliver water directly to the roots without throwing water around.

 top tips for a huge tomato harvest

-6) Prune the suckers.
-A “sucker”, or side shoot, is a shoot the grows out of the joint where a branch meets the main stem.
-I don’t go crazy pruning these off, but if I notice them I do pinch them off.
-It’s easiest to do this when they are only an inch or two long.
-If they get bigger than that I just leave them.
 If left on its own, a sucker will develop into a new branch with its own leaves & fruit.
 What is wrong with that you might ask?
-This new branch will be competing for nutrients as it grows larger and puts out leaves & blossoms, taking away from fruit that is already developing.
+This new branch will be competing for nutrients as it grows larger and puts out leaves & blossoms.
+This takes away from fruit that is already developing.
 In the end you might end up with more tomatoes, but they will be smaller and of lesser quality.
-If you are growing determinate tomatoes (certain varieties that will only grow to a certain size, usually ones grown in containers), pruning suckers is not needed as the plant will only put out what it can support.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.